MontanaFlossCo/Flint/README.md

 if let request = DocumentSharingFeature.share.request() {
     request.perform(using: presenter, with: document) } else {
-    showPremiumUpgradeScreen()
+    showPremiumUpgradeOrPermissionAuthorisations()
 }
 ```

 This makes your code cleaner and safer.
-Everybody on the team can see which code is internally feature-flagged or requires a purchase.
+Everybody on the team can see which code is internally feature-flagged or requires a purchase, and which permissions your app requires.

 ## Automatic Handoff and Siri Suggestions support